TheOdinProject/curriculum/rails/active_record_queries.md

 4. `User.where("email = ?", "foo@bar.com")`
 5. `User.where("users.email" => "foo@bar.com")`

-### More Queries
+### More Assorted Querying Knowledge

-`#find_each` and batching of queries is used for very large queries so they don't eat up tons of performance resources.
-The basic principle is that these methods chunk the query into pieces, loading up the first piece and evaluating it before moving onto the next one.
+Very large queries can actually be batched into lots of subqueries so they don't eat up tons of performance resources. `#find_each` does the trick.
+The basic principle is that it chunks the query into pieces, loading up the first piece and evaluating it before moving onto the next one.
 This will be helpful for you when optimizing queries but isn't really something to worry too much about up front.

 `#where` queries give you a fair bit of flexibility -- they let you specify an exact value to find, a range of values to find, or several values to find.
 If you know what type of query you're looking for, you can almost guess the proper syntax for executing it.

 The key thing to note is that `#find` returns the actual record while `#where` returns an `ActiveRecord::Relation` which basically acts like an array.
 So if you're using `#where` to find a single record, you still need to remember to go into that "array" and grab the first record, e.g. `User.where(:email => "foo@bar.com")[0]` or `User.where(:email => "foo@bar.com").first`.

 `#find_by` is a really neat method that basically lets you build your own finder method.
-It's an alternative to using `#where` (to which you'd have to add another method like `#take` or `#first` to pull the result out of the returned array.
+It's an alternative to using `#where` (to which you'd have to add another method like `#take` or `#first` to pull the result out of the returned array).
 If you want to find by a user's email, write `User.find_by(:email => 'foo@bar.com')`.

 `#select` should be pretty obvious to a SQL ninja like you -- it lets you choose which columns to select from the table(s), just like in SQL.
 To select just the ID column for all users, it's as simple as `User.select(:id)`.
 You can also use aliases like in SQL but should use quotes instead of symbols, e.g. `@users = User.select("users.id AS user_id")` will create a new attribute called `user_id`, e.g. allowing you to access `@users.first.user_id`.